On the Whittaker Plancherel Theorem for Real Reductive Groups: The Schwartz space adapted to Whittaker models

 If $x\in U(Lie(G))$ then $\left( xf\right) _{\chi}=x(f_{\chi})$.
 Thus

 \end{proof}

-We now come to a result that is one of the main reasons for this paper.
-It is the analogue of Lemma 15.3.2 in \cite{RRGII}.
-This lemma has an error in its proof (pointed out in \cite{BanK} who also show that it cannot be true as stated).
+We now come to a result that an is the analogue of Lemma 15.3.2 in \cite{RRGII}.
+The latter lemma has an error in its proof (pointed out in \cite{BanK} who also show that it cannot be true as stated).